SLSfEi/web-app/docs/README.md

 This page will receive scan data from backend via WebSocket protocol and draw markers according to local storage.
 The graphics is drawn using javascript library called `PixiJS`.
+Driver controls functionality will be disabled automatically when `DRIVER_EXECUTABLE` is not found.
 ## Configurations
 The configuration file must be named `.env` and be located in the same directory as the `settings.py` script.